FarronF/limerick-council-meetings/meetings/2025/04/08-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Meeting of the Municipal District of Adare-Rathkeale - 11th March 2025.md

 the future.
 The Town Regeneration Officer, Rural Development agreed to discuss

 maintenance issues with the Parks Department and revert to Members.
+Councillor Keary
+---
-Councillor Keary--- 3
+3

 requested consideration be given to change the specification of the fencing to mesh